 The Tacoma City Council passed the Bring Your Own Bag (BYOB) ordinance in July 2016.
 The law regulates the use of checkout bags and will go into effect on July 12, 2017.
 The main elements of the law are:

 - Thin plastic checkout bags will no longer be distributed at any Tacoma retail establishments.

 - Retail establishments will collect a minimum pass-through charge of five cents for each recycled paper or reusable checkout bag requested by customers.

 - Those with EBT/WIC/TANF benefits will not have to pay the pass-through charge on paper bags.

 During the one year implementation period City staff will distribute free reusable bags, conduct focused engagement in low-income communities, and provide educational resources to businesses.
-Staff will also conduct a study of the impacts of the law after implementation.
-Annually, retailers will be asked to report to the City on the number of recycled paper carryout bags distributed to help determine effectiveness of the law.

 Frequently Asked Questions